 There was a time when home automation was a toy only for the wealthy (for whom it worked because they could afford the incredibly expensive hardware) or the extremely geeky (for whom it sometimes worked because the hardware they could afford was reasonably priced but buggy— we’re talking about you, X10).
 Belkin hopes to change that with its WeMo line.

-Note: This review originally appeared in the March issue of the magazine.
+Note: This article was originally featured in the May 2013 issue of the magazine.

-Note: This review first appeared in the March issue of the magazine.
+Note: This review was taken from the May issue of the magazine.

-Note: This review originally appeared in the March 2013 issue of the magazine.
+Note: This review was originally featured in the April 2013 issue of the magazine.